freebies

 The Deal: The ad-supported tier of Max

-Owned by AT&T, Cricket Wireless is the latest mobile carrier to partner up with a big streamer — and, naturally, it is Max.
+AT&T no longer provides its customers with a subscription to Max, but — oddly! — Cricket Wireless, owned by AT&T, does.
 To be eligible for it, though, you would have to be under Cricket’s $60/mo. unlimited plan.
 Being under that specific plan would get you access to an ad-supported subscription to Max, which basically guarantees you everything the streamer has to offer with commercials.
 All one has to do is download the app and then log in using their Cricket Wireless information, and then you’re set.